 6. Use a garlic press to crush your garlic.
 This will give you the best results.
 If you have to chop it, make sure it is minced quite finely.
 Nobody wants to chomp down on a huge bite of raw garlic.

 7. Wash your parsley before using it and pat it dry really well with some paper kitchen towels.
 You do not want it to be wet.
 Chop the parsley using a sharp chef’s knife on a cutting board.
 Use only the leaves of the parsley.
 Place the leaves onto the board and pressing down/holding onto the tip of the knife with one hand, pass the blade of the knife quickly over the fresh leaves in a rocking motion moving it from side to side until you have your parsley the size you need.
 You may need to clean the leaves from the blade a few times, returning them to the pile of parsley as you chop.

-8. I would buy my steak already tenderised if possible, but if not possible, you can tenderise it yourself by using a quality meat pounder.
+8. I would buy my steak already tenderised if possible, but if not possible, you can tenderise it yourself by using a quality meat pounder or with any of these other methods.
 Meat pounders are readily available at most good kitchen shops and online.
 I would buy a stainless steel one, with a heavy head and nice handle grip.

 9. If tenderising the steaks yourself, use some caution and do not go overboard.
 You do not want to tear the meat.
 If you have gotten yourself a proper quality meat pounder, a little bit of pounding will go a long way.

 10. Season your meat generously with salt and black pepper.

 11. Do not be tempted to over-flour your meat.
 A light dredging is all that is necessary.
 Be sure to shake off any excess flour.